-There is an increasing collaboration between the NCBs and NSIs, to integrate the quarterly and the annual financial accounts with the non-financial accounts mostly produced by NSIs in the EU.
-In pursuing progress in this field, 'vertical discrepancies' between the non-financial and financial accounts will progressively be reduced.
+There is an increasing collaboration between the NCBs and NSIs, to integrate the quarterly and the annual financial accounts with the non-financial sector accounts mostly produced by NSIs in the EU.
+In pursuing progress in this field, it may be expected that 'vertical discrepancies' between the non-financial and financial accounts will progressively be reduced.
+As part of quality assurance, Eurostat and the ECB are monitoring the coherence between these datasets closely.

-Financial accounts data for the financial corporations (e.g. MFIs, Investment Funds, Insurance Corporations and Financial Vehicle Corporations engaged in securitisation transactions) and general government sectors are based on statistical Regulations directly addressed to the reporting agents and therefore use direct statistical sources which produce high quality and largely harmonized data within the EU.
-Financial accounts data for the non-financial corporation and household sectors (referred to as "private" sectors as in the context of the MIP Scoreboard indicators) rely less on raw data directly collected from these sectors but on information available to the compiler from their (financial) counterpart sectors and from financial market information.
+The compilation of financial accounts in EU Member States is based on the ESA 2010.
+Financial accounts data for the large part of the financial corporations (e.g. MFIs, Investment Funds, Insurance Corporations and Financial Vehicle Corporations engaged in securitisation.
+Pension Funds) and general government sectors are based on statistical Regulations38 directly addressed to the reporting agents and therefore use direct statistical sources, which produce high quality and largely harmonized data within the EU.
+Financial accounts data for the non-financial corporation and household sectors (referred to as "private" sectors as in the context of the MIP scoreboard indicators) and part of the financial corporations sector related to OFIs, rely less on raw data directly collected from these sectors but on information available to the compiler from their (financial) counterpart sectors and from financial market information.
 However, information on securities issues and holdings for all sectors, including for non-financial corporations, are also collected by means of statistical legal acts, including regulations addressed directly to custodians and end-investors, and therefore provide high quality information for these entries in the financial accounts statistics.